NeroGames/Enginev1-SimpleGame/README.md

-# Nero Game Engine 1 - Get Started Tutorial - How to create a Simple Game !
+# Nero Game Engine 1 - Create a Simple Game !

 In this tutorial we are going to build a simple game from start to finish so you can understand how the Engine work.
 The game we are going to build has a pretty simple Game Play.
 The player is a little ball that can walk left and right and jump.
 The objective of the game is to find a key, open a door and take the treasure hidden behind the door.